 Some violations are relatively minor or simple.
 For instance, licensed medical marijuana businesses must submit monthly reports to the OMMA.
 These reports are due by the 15th “of each month for the preceding month.”
 (For example, a report for the month of January would be due by February 15th ).
 A Notice of Violation letter for not timely filing a report will tell the business owner to submit the untimely report within 30 days.

 Beware!
 A minor violation can have serious consequences if not dealt with.
 For instance, if a business fails to comply with filing a report, it could have its license revoked and/or get fined.
-So, it’s important to deal with this
+So, it’s important to deal with this type of violation right away.

 The OMMA doesn’t tell you whether an alleged violation is minor or serious, said Tulsa medical marijuana attorney Stephen Cale.
 Obviously, some violations are more serious than others.
 For instance, some of the more serious violations might include unauthorized purchase and sale of marijuana or “gross [reporting] errors that cannot reasonably be attributed to normal human error.”